TWW-project properties and settings

 ../../_images/properties_projectcolors_example1.jpg

-There are two map themes defined in the TWW-project as an invitation to use this great feature of QGIS to toggle between different layer-styles.
+There are several map themes defined in the TWW-project as an invitation to use this great feature of QGIS to toggle between different layer-styles.

 ../../_images/mapthemes.jpg